-- Becoming aggressive, irritated or annoyed when efforts are made to wake you
+- Becoming aggressive, irritated, or annoyed when efforts are made to wake you

 - Waking up and not remembering where you are

 The most common parasomnia is sleepwalking.
-However, there are many variants which people aren’t aware of.
+However, there are many variants that people aren’t aware of.
 Your problem could be any one of these.
 The section below explores a number of parasomnias and their causes.